ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Datagrams

-Datagrams can be sent using the DATAGRAM frame as defined in [I-D.pauly-quic-datagram].
+Datagrams can be sent using the DATAGRAM frame as defined in [QUIC-DATAGRAM].
 Just as with server-initiated bidirectional streams, the HTTP/3 specification does not assign any semantics to the datagrams, hence making this document a normative reference for all HTTP/3 connections in which the `http3_transport_support` option is negotiated.
 The format of those